Vending machine: Full-line vending

 A full-line vending company may set up several types of vending machines that sell a wide range of products.
 Products may include candy, cookies, chips, fresh fruit, milk, cold food, coffee and other hot drinks, bottles and cans of soda and other drinks, and even frozen products like ice cream.
-These products can be sold from machines that include hot coffee, snack, cold food, and 20 USoz bottle machines.
-In the United States, almost all machines accept bills with more and more machines accepting $5 bills, along with payment from traditional debit and credit cards, or a mobile payment system.
+These products can be sold from machines that include hot coffee, snack, cold food, and bottle machines.
+In the United States, almost all machines accept bills, and more and more machines accept $5 bills, along with payments by traditional debit and credit cards, or a mobile payment system.
 This is an advantage to the vendor because it virtually eliminates the need for a bill changer.
 Larger corporations with cafeterias will often request full line vending to supplement their food service.

 Newspaper vending machine

 A newspaper vending machine or newspaper rack is a vending machine designed to distribute newspapers.
 Newspaper vending machines are used worldwide, and they can be one of the main distribution methods for newspaper publishers.
 According to the Newspaper Association of America, in recent times in the United States, circulation via newspaper vending machines has dropped significantly: in 1996, around 46% of single-sale newspapers were sold in newspaper boxes, and in 2014, only 20% of newspapers were sold in the boxes.